toppk/pysandra/docs/protocol.md

 if options returns supoported method options={'PROTOCOL_VERSIONS': ['3/v3', '4/v4', '5/v5-beta'], 'COMPRESSION': ['snappy', 'lz4'], 'CQL_VERSION': ['3.4.4']}
 What is the correct CQL_VERSION (sec.
 4.1.1).
 If you send options first, what protocol_version should you used (sec 2.1)

+(sec 5)     # Cassandra writes the uncompressed message length in big endian order,
+            # but the lz4 lib requires little endian order, so we wrap these
+            # functions to handle that